 Mining and milling

 Systematic prospecting and exploration of radioactive minerals in Brazil began in 1952.
 The exploration was accelerated by the availability of funds for this purpose from 1970 onwards.
-There was active exploration and many occurrences were identified through the use of geological, geophysical and geochemical surveys, and related research.
+There has been active exploration and many occurrences have been identified through the use of geological, geophysical and geochemical surveys, and related research.
 From 1974 to 1991, the total amount spent in uranium exploration was equivalent to US $150 million.
-With changes in nuclear policies and, consequently, uranium requirements, investments fell sharply.
-Since 1991, uranium prospecting was limited to the surroundings of the Caetité production plant.
+With changes in nuclear policies and, consequently, uranium requirements, investments have fallen sharply.
+Since 1991, uranium prospecting has been limited to the surroundings of the Caetité production plant.

-Brazilian uranium resources occur in a number of geological environments and, consequently, belong to several deposit types; Some of them hosted in near surface.
-In addition to known resources, there is a high potential for further discovery of economic uranium deposits.
+Brazil’s uranium resources occur in a number of geological environments and, consequently, belong to several deposit types, some of them hosted near the surface.
+In addition to known resources, there is a high potential for further discovery of uranium deposits.